Hamilton Island (Queensland): Education

-Hamilton Island State School caters for students from the Preparatory Year to Year 6.
-It is in the north-west of the island between the marina and Catseye Beach.
-The school also offers a range of extra-curricular offerings, such as year 4, 5 and 6 students having the opportunity to learn how to sail, and from 2018 year 4 students will have the opportunity to complete a PADI Seal Diving certificate.
+Hamilton Island State School, located on the north-west of the island, caters for students from the Preparatory Year to Year 6.
+The school also offers a range of extra-curricular offerings, such as students having the opportunity to learn how to sail and dive.

 There are no secondary schools on the island nor nearby.
 The alternatives are distance education and boarding school, unless transport is available to attend Proserpine State High School in Proserpine.

 Facilities

 Drinking water is provided by a combination of rainwater recycling, a dam, and seawater desalination.
 A reverse osmosis seawater desalination plant was commissioned in 1996 and can supply up to 1.3 million litres of potable water per day.
 The plant's seawater intake is driven by two vertical turbine pumps installed on a purpose made jetty.
 Waste brine is discharged to a pit where it gravitates to an ocean outfall away from the seawater intake.
 Electricity is provided by an undersea cable connected to the mainland, as well as by generators on the island.

 Hamilton Island Airport, was one of the earlier infrastructure installations and was built in the early 1980s.

-The island hosts approximately 500 weddings per year at various venues.

-Neighbouring Dent Island was purchased by the Oatley family and now houses the world-class Hamilton Island Golf Course.

 Taylor Swift stayed at the luxury resort, Qualia, in 2015.